 Seven (7) interviews were planned.

-To prepare the interviews conductor, we worked on empathy maps.
+To prepare the interview conductor, we worked on empathy maps.

-The goals was to envision the hurdles each one of our archetypes could have everyday.
+The goal was to envision the hurdles each of our archetypes could have every day.

 Interviews would help us deny or affirm our hypothesis.

 It can be challenging to interview frustrated users.

 They think of you as “part of a brand” which makes it harder for them.